neilenns/streamdeck-trackaudio/README.md

 ## Configuring a TrackAudio status action

 The TrackAudio status action shows the status of the connection between StreamDeck and TrackAudio, and whether the voice connection in TrackAudio is up.
+Pressing the action will force a state refresh.

 ### TrackAudio status action settings <!-- omit from toc -->